About ThorVG

 ThorVG Viewer

-ThorVG provides the resource verification tool for the ThorVG Engine.
-It does immediate rendering via web browser running on the ThorVG web-assembly binary, allowing real-time editing of the vector elements on it.
-It doesn't upload your resources to any external server while allowing to export to supported formats such as GIF, so the designer resource copyright is protected.
+ThorVG provides a resource verification tool for the ThorVG engine.
+The ThorVG viewer enables instant rendering directly in the web browser using the ThorVG WebAssembly binary, allowing real-time editing of vector elements.
+It does not upload your resources to any external server and supports exporting to formats such as GIF, ensuring that designer copyrights remain protected.

 Contributors